-- Packages make rolling back inherently easier.
+- Package versions are immutable artifacts.
+This makes rolling back inherently easier.
 However, deployment is more challenging from a technical perspective.

 - Some metadata types are well supported for unlocked packaging.
 Others not so much.
 The Metadata Coverage Report is an acceptable starting point to learn about that.

 - Some types require more changes than others.
 Understanding which, is vital.

 All these factors should influence your decision, how you design your packages, how you manage their dependencies, and what metadata you put into them.

 Because the Metadata API constantly evolves, it doesn’t make sense to publish a final list of recommendations here.
 Instead, I created a repository on GitHub that will be kept up to date.
 You can find it here:

 The repository offers an overview of the most important metadata types and my recommendation, on where to organize them.

 Why Organize Your Metadata?

 A good architecture combines the best of both worlds: The quality and feature-richness of a pro-code implementation and the efficiency and agility of Salesforce’s no-code and low-code features.
 To achieve this, we need a holistic strategy for how we organize our metadata.
 These are the typical requirements I design for:

 - React swiftly to new or changed requirements that do not affect critical business logic (such as layouts or quick actions).